VedanshSawner/MetaCluster/README.md

 The screenshots below show the semantic retrieval pipeline driving the Unreal Engine 5 client through its three key stages.

 ### 1. Default State
 The shelf is initialized and idle.
-The top rows hold the rendered previews served from the `/images` endpoint, while the lower slots wait as empty (green) placeholders until a query is made.
+The top rows hold the rendered previews served from the `/images` endpoint.

 ![Default state — idle shelf](docs/screenshots/default%20state.png)